slagnews/drag_sph/journal.md

 $$
 \alpha_\mathrm{d}=\frac{7}{478\pi h^2}.
 $$
-Note that the normalization constant in Korzani et al. is incorrectly given as $\frac{7}{47\pi h^2}$, which does not yield correct normalization, probably due to a typo simply forgetting the $8$.
+Note that the normalization constant in Korzani et al. is incorrectly given as $$\frac{7}{47\pi h^2}$$, which does not yield correct normalization, probably due to a typo simply forgetting the 8.

 A spline kernel is preferred over a Gaussian for multiple reasons.
 A Gaussian has infinite extent, which violates locality in the simulation: particles at vast distances still interact with eachother.
-Apart from that, finite kernels allow for numerical optimization, as one does not have to take into account all particles in the simulation, leading to $\mathcal{O}(n^2)$ computation time.
-Instead computations can be done at $\mathcal{O}(mn)$ time, with $m$ the number of particles in reach of a certain particle.
+Apart from that, finite kernels allow for numerical optimization, as one does not have to take into account all particles in the simulation, leading to $$\mathcal{O}(n^2)$$ computation time.
+Instead computations can be done at $$\mathcal{O}(mn)$$ time, with m the number of particles in reach of a certain particle.
 We have not implemented such an algorithm in our Python code just yet, but it is already implemented in the C++ code that we plan on switching to later.

 This new kernel also satisfies mass conservation better: the infinitely extending kernel extends beyond 2 images of the simulation box (due to periodic bounadry conditions), therefore the integrated density was quite a bit less than the sum of masses.
 With this new method this difference is a factor of 10 less (the remaining difference probably also due to some numerical integration errors)